CityOfZion/neon-js/docs/changelog/latest.md

     transmission of data.
   - rename getValidators to getNextBlockValidators
-  - getVersion is updated to return the full payload (previously it only returned the version strong).
+  - getVersion is updated to return the full payload (previously it only returned the version string).
 This allows users to access the magic number inside this payload which will be needed to sign transactions.

 - sc